Andros Island: 10 Things You Should Know

 It is slowly becoming a foodie destination

 Due to its involvement in the shipping industry, the island of Andros enjoyed periods of wealth and prosperity that can be seen to this day as cultural treasures around the island.
-But until recently the food scene did not match the international appeal of this island.
-This is no longer the case and visitors can look forward to small bistros and tavernas to enjoy sweet and savoury flavours.

 *I was invited to experience Andros together with Travel Bloggers Greece in collaboration with CTN Andros.
 All views and opinions expressed are always my own.